yardenshoham/nalgeon.github.io/content/posts/2022/sqlean/index.md

 If you want to participate, submit [your own](https://github.com/nalgeon/sqlean/blob/incubator/docs/submit.md) or [third-party](https://github.com/nalgeon/sqlean/blob/incubator/docs/external.md) extensions.

 I keep adding new extensions to the incubator.
 I also refactor the extensions from the incubator and merge them into the main set.
-I plan to write a separate article for each main module, so stay tuned.
+I plan to write a separate article for each major extension, so stay tuned.

 SQLite FTW!